 A Going Away Shin-Dig

 Recently, a group of our friends threw us a v small going away shin-dig (do people say that still?)
-It was a fun night, for MANY reasons, some of which I have outlined below.
+It was SO MUCH FUN.

 …Why would you assume it was me that couldn’t break it open?